As an Amazon Associate we earn from qualifying purchases.

 There are many quick and simple seafood recipes to use, which will tantalize your taste buds.
 Because of its popularity in Korea, many people learn how to cook Korean fish cake at a young age.
-We’ve put together a simple Korean Fish Cake or “Odeng” recipe for you to try.
+I’ve put together a simple Korean Fish Cake or “Odeng” recipe for you to try.

 How to Cook Korean Fish Cake

 The famous Korean fish cake “odeng” comprises various fish, including Alaskan pollock, cod, tilapia, and salmon.
 To get a mouth-watering meal of Korean fish cake, the scraps from these fishes are mashed into a paste and combined with flour to make fish sticks.

 These fish sticks or fish fingers are delicious and versatile.
 They go well with tartar sauce, potatoes, rice, baked beans, corn pudding, and cucumber salad.

 Ingredients for Cooking Korean Fish Cake